Black and White are on sale for $400. Other colors are normal price of $440.

-UPDATED VERSION - This is the newest version with new font on adjustment dial, improved de-clumper, improved upper burr carrier, updated burr screws, and burr seals.
+This is the newest version with new font on adjustment dial, improved de-clumper, improved upper burr carrier, updated burr screws, and burr seals.
 For a simpler design with less potential points of failure, the newest version we are selling has an updated switch that no longer needs a circuit board.
 The switch is more manual and does not have auto stop feature after 45 seconds.
+Some companies are calling this v4, but v3 is really the same thing.

 Stop wasting coffee due to retention purging!